LGBTQ rights in Burkina Faso

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Burkina Faso face severe legal challenges not experienced by non-LGBTQ residents.
-Since 1 September 2025, same-sex sexual acts and the promotion of same-sex sexual acts have been criminalised with severe legal penalties, while the pre-existing bans against same-sex marriage or adoption rights obviously remain in force.
+Since 1 September 2025, same-sex sexual acts and the promotion of same-sex sexual acts have been criminalised with severe legal penalties, while the pre-existing bans against same-sex marriage or adoption rights remain in force.

 Laws regarding same-sex sexual acts

 Prior to 2025, male and female types of same-sex sexual activity had always been legal in Burkina Faso, with an equal age of consent implemented in 1996.
-In July 2024, the military junta, led by Ibrahim Traore, in power since the September 2022 Burkina Faso coup d'état, adopted an amended family code draft which would make consensual same-sex relations and the promotion of such a criminal offense.
+In July 2024, the military junta led by Ibrahim Traoré, which has been in power since the September 2022 Burkina Faso coup d'état, adopted an amended family code draft which would make consensual same-sex relations and the promotion of such a criminal offense.